dball1126/old_foodback_app/README.md

 watch out for copy and paste

-up to chapter 12.8 listing START
+up to chapter START 13  BUT WAIT Maybe just continue from the website for foodback

+Video 11 START foodback

+NOTE businesses were not being saved.
+I removed belongs_to :Businesses from businesses model and now it saves.